 Overall Score Armstrong Clark Hardwood Stain at 2 Year Period: 8.5

-– Thus far we have yet to test or see a hardwood deck stain perform better the the Armstrong Clark on IPE when it comes to fading.
+– Thus far we have yet to test or see a hardwood deck stain perform better than the Armstrong Clark on IPE when it comes to fading.
 We have also used the Amber color that they offer.
-It does fade a little faster then the Mahogany but still has excellent overall color retention.
+It does fade a little faster than the Mahogany but still has excellent overall color retention.

 Easy to Apply, Excellent color retention, No issues with reapplication on an annual basis.